cameronkuo/tree-like-timeline-vue3/README.md

 ### offsetTop

-When the content of the nodes on both sides are completely side by side, you can independently adjust the node to be shifted downward.
+When the content of the nodes on both sides is completely side by side, you can independently adjust the node to be shifted downward.

 ```html
 <TreeLikeTimeline :data="list">